DamiduShalinda/test_seller_shop/mock-users-and-data.md

 After seeding:

 - Go to `/dashboard/admin` (login as Admin) to see pending workflows and manage discounts/payouts/returns/disputes.
-- Go to `/dashboard/shop` (login as Shop) to quote/sell by barcode.
+- Go to `/dashboard/shop/batch-prep` (login as Shop) to generate barcodes, then `/dashboard/shop` to quote/sell by barcode.
 - Go to `/dashboard/seller` (login as Seller) to see wallet/discounts/returns/disputes.

 ## Resetting domain data (keep user profiles)